pingcap/tidb-operator/en/scale-a-tidb-cluster.md

 > - The TiFlash component has the same scale-in logic as TiKV.
 > - When the PD, TiKV, and TiFlash components scale in, the PVC of the deleted node is retained during the scaling in process.
 Because the PV's reclaim policy is changed to `Retain`, the data can still be retrieved even if the PVC is deleted.

+### Horizontal scaling failure

+During the horizontal scaling operation, Pods might go to the Pending state because of insufficient resources.
+See [Troubleshoot the Pod in Pending state](troubleshoot.md#the-pod-is-in-the-pending-state).

 ## Vertical scaling

 Vertically scaling TiDB means that you scale TiDB up or down by increasing or decreasing the limit of resources on the node.
 Vertically scaling is essentially the rolling update of the nodes.

-Currently, the TiDB cluster supports management by Helm or by TidbCluster Custom Resource (CR).
-You can choose the scaling method based on the management method of your TiDB cluster.
+Currently, the TiDB cluster supports management by TidbCluster Custom Resource (CR).

-### Vertical scaling operations (CR)
+### Vertical scaling operations

 Modify `spec.pd.resources`, `spec.tikv.resources`, and `spec.tidb.resources` in the `TidbCluster` object that corresponds to the cluster to the desired values using kubectl.